nanvel/blog/2014/12/handle-errors-in-tornado-application.md

 place: Kyiv, Ukraine
 comments: true

-# Handle errors in tornado application, the right way
+# Handle errors in a tornado application, the right way

 > Exceptions... allow error handling to be organized cleanly in a central or high-level place within the program structure.
 >